bostonossi/boston-main-streets/README.md

 area of interest.

 How to run:

-if you just want to get the intersections and businesses in seperate files: first run "get_intersections.py" and then "yelp_script.py"
+if you want to get the intersections and businesses in seperate files: first run "get_intersections.py" and then "yelp_script.py".

-if you want to run everything at once on the csv file, then just run "unified.py"
+if you just want to get the businesses, then run "unified.py"